Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models: Introduction

-abstract and semantic~\citep{meng_locating_nodate, geva_transformer_2021, sun2025transformerlayerspainters}, exhibit weaker conflicts and greater alignment across modalities.
-This observation suggests that effective UMM design should account for inter-modal differences rather than enforce uniform parameter sharing.
+As illustrated in Figure~\ref{fig:grad_conflict}, these conflicts are most pronounced in shallow (input) and deep (output) layers due to differing text-image statistics.
+In contrast, the middle layers, where representations become increasingly abstract and semantic~\citep{meng2022locating, geva_transformer_2021, sun2025transformerlayerspainters}, show reduced conflicts and stronger cross-modal alignment.
+This suggests that an effective UMM should \textbf{respect modality-specific differences} rather than enforcing uniform parameter sharing across all layers.

-Based on this insight, we introduce \textbf{Uni-X}, a two-end-separated, middle-shared architecture for unified multimodal modeling.
-In this design, the shallow and deep layers are assigned modality-specific parameters to better capture the distinct low-level statistical patterns of text and vision, while the intermediate layers are shared to model high-level semantic abstractions.
-This \textbf{X-shaped structure} not only mitigates the severe gradient conflicts observed at the input and output ends, but also further reduces residual conflicts in the middle by exploiting the natural conceptual alignment across modalities (Figure~\ref{fig:grad_conflict}).
+Guided by this observation, we introduce \textbf{Uni-X}, a \emph{two-end-separated, middle-shared} architecture for unified multimodal modeling.
+In Uni-X, the shallow and deep layers are modality-specific, enabling specialized processing of distinct low-level distributions in text and vision, while the middle layers are shared to capture high-level semantic abstractions common to both.
+This \textbf{X-shaped architecture} not only mitigates the severe gradient conflicts at the two ends but also further alleviates residual conflicts in the shared middle layers by leveraging natural semantic alignment between modalities (Figure~\ref{fig:grad_conflict}).

 To demonstrate the effectiveness of Uni-X, we conduct extensive experiments under controlled training budgets and scaling regimes.
 Results show that Uni-X improves training efficiency and achieves stronger performance under identical conditions.
 Moreover, with larger data and model scales, our 3B-parameter Uni-X matches or surpasses the performance of existing 7B AR-based UMMs across both understanding and generation benchmarks, demonstrating its scalability and competitiveness.
 Our contributions are threefold: \begin{itemize}[leftmargin=10pt] \item \textbf{Empirical Analysis:} We identify and quantify gradient conflicts between text and vision modalities in the shallow and deep layers of shared autoregressive transformers, attributing them to fundamental differences in their low-level statistical properties.